Small Group Experiential Travel

 Included Meal(s): Breakfast and Dinner

-This morning we travel the short distance to Stellenbosch, South Africa's second oldest colonial settlement.
-After a little spin around the town, we'll park in the centre of town and allow some time for some independent, on-foot exploration.
-You will notice some of the finest examples of traditional Cape Dutch architecture along the town's famous oak-lined streets.
+A short drive brings us to Stellenbosch, South Africa's second-oldest colonial settlement.
+After exploring the town centre, we have time for independent exploration on foot, admiring some of the finest examples of traditional Cape Dutch architecture along the famous oak-lined streets.

 We continue to one of the area's many wineries for a cellar tour and tasting.
-The Cape vineyards were originated at Constantia by Jan van Riebeeck in 1685 and were advanced in 1688 by Hugenot refugees who brought their vine seedlings and skills with them from France.
-The Cape's different soils and climatic variations allow a wide variety of wines to be pressed.
-Along our route today we will see several wine estates with their delightful Cape Dutch houses, thatched roofs and decorative gables.
+The Cape vineyards originated at Constantia with Jan van Riebeeck in 1685 and advanced in 1688 when Huguenot refugees brought vine seedlings and skills from France.
+The Cape's varied soils and climate allow production of diverse wine varieties, and along today's route, we see several wine estates with their distinctive Cape Dutch houses, thatched roofs, and decorative gables.

 Overnight in Cape Town.